replicatedhq/replicated-docs/docs/enterprise/updating-existing-cluster.md

 To update an air gap installation of the admin console:

-1. Download the the latest Replicated app manager binary from [Github](https://github.com/replicatedhq/kots/releases) or the customer download page in the Replicated [vendor portal](https://vendor.replicated.com).
+1. Download your desired version of the Replicated app manager air gap bundle from [Github](https://github.com/replicatedhq/kots/releases) or the customer download page in the Replicated [vendor portal](https://vendor.replicated.com).
+The air gap bundle is named `kotsadm.tar.gz`.

 1. Do _one_ of the following actions to update your kots CLI version: